nipafx/nipafx.dev/content/articles/2015-01-15-everything-about-default-methods.md

 Yes but after a year of use, a lot of facts accumulated and I wanted to gather them in one place for those developers who are just starting to use them.
 And maybe even the experienced ones can find a detail or two they didn't know about yet.

-I will extend this post in the future if [new shit comes to light](https://www.youtube.com/watch?v=gbIv7W7rhx4).
-So I am asking my readers (yes, both of you!) to provide me with each little fact regarding default methods which you can't find here.
-If you've got something, please [tweet](https://twitter.com/nipafx), [mail](mailto:nipa@codefx.org) or leave a comment.

-### Overview

 I guess I failed in giving this post a meaningful narrative.
 The reason is that, in its heart, it's a wiki article.
 It covers different concepts and details of default methods and while these are naturally related, they do not lend themselves to a continuous narration.